 There are multiple options for a Casco Bay cruise to choose from however not all are narrated for day trippers on board – some are just island transportation.
 Check beforehand if a narrated cruise is what you want.

 Your Drifter’s Recommendation for a great Casco Bay cruise is the “Bailey Island Run” – one of the best boat rides in Portland, Maine.
 This is a rather lengthy cruise of just under 6 hours and is seasonal, available only from late June through early September.
 Pack a picnic and some refreshments (see tips below), allow plenty of time and enjoy a day on the water.
-Click here for more information.
+Look online for more information on the Bailey Island cruise.

 - You can bring beer or wine along for on board consumption during your Casco Bay cruise.
 We have done this many times ourselves, just be discreet and don’t ruin this for everyone else by getting trashed.
 Remember this is not a booze cruise, rather this is a nice privilege that can be revoked at any time by the company.
 Consumption of hard liquor on board is prohibited.